-In Civil Law, the “answer” is the first formal response given by the defense to a complaint filed with the court by the plaintiff.
+In Civil Law, an “answer” is the first formal response given by the defense to a complaint filed with the court by the plaintiff.
 This opening written statement will admit or deny the allegations, or demand more information about the claims of wrongdoing.

 Complaint – The first formal action to initiate a lawsuit and begin a civil case, the complaint is a written document filed with the courts by the plaintiff as part of the pleading and contains the claims and accusations that must receive an “answer” from the defense.
-The complaint also outlines what specific damages are demanded by the plaintiff to restore justice and sets the tone for the issues involved and at stake in the case.
+The complaint also outlines what specific damages are https://t.co/mJ18F1GGBidemanded by the plaintiff to restore justice and sets the tone for the issues involved and at stake in the case.

 Pleading – Stage one of a lawsuit begins with the pleading, requiring the plaintiff to file a written complaint and for the defense to file their written “answer” to that complaint.
 The defense may also submit a counterclaim to demonstrate how they also have been harmed by the plaintiff and what damages they are seeking.

 Default Judgment – Failure to take action can result in this binding judgment by a court in favor of the other party.
 Example: If the defense fails to respond to a complaint and does not provide an answer in a certain timeframe, the plaintiff may take an additional step: filing a motion for default judgment.
 Once the motion is filed, the court may then choose to issue a default judgment in favor of the plaintiff, since the defense failed to take the required actions.

 When a plaintiff decides to begin legal action by filing a complaint with the courts against another party, the answer to a complaint from the defending parties should be written and submitted to the courts in a very specific manner.